Isabelle de Borchgrave

-Isabelle Jeanne Marie Alice Jacobs, by marriage, Countess Isabelle de Borchgrave d'Altena (born 1946) is a prominent Belgian artist and sculptor, best known for her colorful paintings and intricately painted paper sculptures.
-She is married to Count Werner de Borchgrave d'Altena.
+Countess Isabelle de Borchgrave d'Altena (born Isabelle Jeanne Marie Alice Jacobs; 10 April 1946 – 17 October 2024) was a Belgian artist and sculptor, best known for her colorful paintings, intricately painted paper sculptures, paper garments, and wearable art.
+She was married to Count Werner de Borchgrave d'Altena.

 Early life

-Countess Isabelle de Borchgrave d'Altena was born in Brussels, Belgium in 1946.
-She began her studies at age 14 at the Centre des Arts Décoratifs, and, later – at Académie Royale des Beaux-Arts in Brussels.
+Isabelle Jeanne Marie Alice Jacobs was born in Brussels, Belgium, in 1946.
+Disliking school, she left at age 14, began her art studies at the Centre des Arts Décoratifs, and, later, continued at Académie Royale des Beaux-Arts in Brussels.
 De Borchgrave worked in advertising for less than a year after she had finished studying, and then made clothes for her friends before branching out into interior design.
 She later established her own studio, designing dresses, scarves, jewelry, accessories and, in particular, also designing fabrics.